-Summary of Amendments: Since the previous analysis, the bill was amended to add the affordable housing contract recording requirement.
-This reframes a provision included in the introduced bill that had been amended out.
+Summary of Amendments: Since the previous analysis, the bill was amended to move the substance of the affordable housing contract recording requirement into a separate law section.

-Purpose: To notify the county assessor when enforceable restrictions that impact assessed values exist and when taxable property is being acquired by a public agency that will subsequently become tax exempt.
+Purpose: To provide better information to the county assessor (1) regarding affordable housing use restrictions and (2) when taxable property being acquired by a public agency will subsequently become tax exempt.